SomuSysAdmin/Notes/CCNA_RS/CommandRef/ICND2_Cmd.md

 * Make all the router's egress interfaces mGRE interfaces.

 However, the routers still need to know the IP address at the far end of the tunnel.
 For this, we need the **Next Hop Resolution Protocol (_NHRP_)**, which allows the interface configured with mGRE find out the IP address of the link at the far-end of the tunnel.

+# WAN Topologies
+# Single Homed vs Dual homed Connections
+A **Single Homed connection** is when we have one connection to one ISP.
+In such cases, the routing is simpler because we don't have to know about all the routes on the internet.
+Our edge router needs only know about the routes internal to our network, and for everything else, we set a default route that's the gateway router of the ISP, which will connect our network to the internet.

+A **Dual Homed connection** is when we have dual connections, for redundancy with the same ISP.
+Now since we have multiple connections going out to the internet, the routing will start to be more challenging.
+In such cases, instead of using static/default routing, we use the exterior gateway protocol called **Border Gateway Protocol (_BGP_)** to route between the various autonomous systems on the internet.

+A **Single multi-homed connection** is when we have a single link per ISP to two, or more ISPs.
+We can also have two or more connections per ISP to two or more ISPs, which is called **Dual multi-homed connection**.

+# Border Gateway Protocol (_BGP_)